 12. Travel insurance

 I find living in Mexico City safe but of course things can happen.
 Busy areas like city markets and Centro Historic can be known for pickpockets.
 Make sure you get insurance before travelling.
-I use World Nomads; click here to get a quote.
+I use True Traveller (for UK & Europe residents) which offers gadget cover.
+Get a quote.

 13. Choose your museums & galleries